- What is the purpose of this program?

 Host institutions with current Chinese programs are evaluated on the quality and growth of their current program, as well as their three-year program plan.
 Host institutions starting new Chinese programs are evaluated on the strength of their planned Chinese program.
 The host institutions are expected to implement proficiency-oriented Chinese programs.
 "Exposure" programs in which students learn Chinese once a week or less are not encouraged.

-- Sign a contract with the College Board by April 15, 2016, agreeing to the terms and conditions for the Chinese Guest Teacher Program.
+- Sign a contract with College Board in April 2020, agreeing to the terms and conditions for the Chinese Guest Teacher Program.

 - Pay an administrative fee for visa processing and health insurance during the contract period.